UdjenKL/rsschool-cv/cv.md

 ## About Me

     I live in Minsk.
 Since school age I have been interested in programming.
 He graduated from the "Private Institute of Management and Entrepreneurship" with a degree in economics-manager.
 Received a bachelor's and specialist's degree.
 Passed retraining at BSUIR ("Belarusian State University of Informatics and Radioelectronics") with a degree in software engineer.
 12/15/2022 Finished offline courses on Frontend (JS, React, Redux).
 Now I continue to study this profession and improve my knowledge base, including English, and try to develop in this direction.
 I am currently studying at RS School.
-#### text

 ## Skills